tabbykatz/100-days-of-code/r1-log.md

 		 know, I should have X...)
 It was a huge blow.
 Still, did some algo work, javascript, and mapped out my final project for school.
 Tomorrow is a new day.
+### day 17/99
+ Today I learned about async await & promises in javascript.
+Also got the github cli working on my virtual machine!